Do you know D.C.?

 The initial run of 100-proof Rabble Rouser will produce about 150 bottles, which will sell for about $60 each.
 The limited supply will be mostly allocated to the distillery’s best retail customers and will likely be difficult to nab.

-Aside from spending more time in the barrel, Rabble Rouser is made differently than Roundstone Rye.
+spending more time in the barrel, Rabble Rouser is made differently than Roundstone Rye.
 While both feature the same 100-percent rye mash bill, the distillation process varies.
 “We open up some of the plates, allow a lot more of the earthy goodness to come through,” explains Scott Harris.

 Knowing the spirit will be aged for a longer window, they’re able to offer a different base flavor profile, letting the barrel go to work on the spirit.
 “That means the raw spirit isn’t as drinkable on its own, as it’s not intended to be a young whiskey,” Scott Harris says.